Naming Your Washington LLC

 Most states will not allow you to form LLCs with names that:

-- Are very similar to the name of a federal or WA agency or organization (e.g., FBI, FDA, Washington Department of Revenue, Washington Police, Treasury, etc.)
+- Are very similar to the name of a federal or Washington agency or organization (e.g., FBI, FDA, Washington Office of Tax and Revenue, Washington Police, Treasury, etc.)

 - Suggest affiliation with a federal or state agency or organization